sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 We provided a [list of
 test-cases](https://github.com/sdasgup3/validating-binary-decompilation/blob/master/tests/program_translation_validation/single-source-benchmark/docs/AE_docs/sampleInjectedBugs.txt),
 to demonstrate the effectiveness of PLV to catch potential bugs.
-The test-cases represent the four different category of injections as mentioned in paper (line
-    942) and generated by modifying the McSema-lifted-IR function `Queens/Rand`.
+The test-cases represent the four different category of injections as mentioned in paper (Section 6: Evaluation -> Program-level validation: Effectiveness at finding bugs) and generated by modifying the McSema-lifted-IR function `Queens/Rand`.

-For example, an example injection can be found at `~/Github/validating-binary-decompilation/tests/program_translation_validation/single-source-benchmark/Inject.1/binary/test.mcsema.ll`, where the bug is marked with comment tag `INJECTED_BUG`, along with the original line of code marked by tag `ORIG`.
+An example injection can be found at `~/Github/validating-binary-decompilation/tests/program_translation_validation/single-source-benchmark/Inject.1/binary/test.mcsema.ll`, where the bug is marked with comment tag `INJECTED_BUG`, along with the original line of code marked by tag `ORIG`.
 This bug is related to choosing a wrong